This Texan’s life is a testament to family, ranching, business, and philanthropy

 After Emmett relocated the company to San Marcos in 1972, the McCoy family made Central Texas their home base.
 A decade earlier, Emmett and Miriam bought their first ranch property — a little less than half a section on the Blanco River in Hays County — and the family’s longstanding ties to ranching and the cattle business were underway.
 In 1987, the McCoys purchased their first West Texas ranch, the 7 Springs Ranch.
 As time went by, they purchased other ranches, including the historic Rockpile Ranch (pictured above and below).

-The Rockpile Ranch, which was once a portion of the Reynolds brothers’ renowned Long X Ranch, and the U Ranch, which at one time had been a part of King Ranch, were subsequently added and expanded the family’s holdings to more than 240,000 acres.
+The Rockpile Ranch, which was once a portion of the Reynolds Cattle Company’s renowned Long X Ranch, as well as the U Ranch, which at one time had been a part of King Ranch, were subsequently added and expanded the family’s holdings to more than 230,000 acres.
 In 2011, McCoy Remme Ranches Ltd. ranked No. 41 on the Land Report 100.

 The McCoys support many charitable endeavors, such as the Hays Caldwell Women’s Center, the San Marcos Youth Shelter, and the Miriam McCoy Shelter for Animals.
 They made a substantial gift to the School of Business at Texas State University, which now bears their name: The McCoy College of Business.